: A cynical character who is nevertheless obstinately good

 - Most of her cases have been long-dead or badly prosecuted.

-- Alice might think she lives in a Crapsack World, but also thinks that being Good Feels Good even though it might suck from time to time.
+- Carol might think she lives in a Crapsack World, but also thinks that being Good Feels Good even though it might suck from time to time.

-- Alice might be cynical and think things will turn out for the worst, but she knows that there's still a chance that she's wrong and something good might happen.
+- Carol might be cynical and think things will turn out for the worst, but she knows that there's still a chance that she's wrong and something good might happen.

 - Inverted: Carol is an up-and-running villain filled with idealistic zeal of how easily she's going to Take Over the World.